Adaptive virtual element methods with equilibrated fluxes: Local flux reconstruction in VEM: a first investigation

 For all~$\E \in \taun$ with~$\nu \in \mathcal V^\E$, we proceed as follows.
 Let~$\NE$ be the number of vertices of~$\E$.
 Then, we set

 On all the elements~$\E \in \taun$ such that~$\nu$ is not a vertex of~$\E$, $\phitildenu$ is extended by~$0$.

 Indeed, $\{\phitildenu\}_{\nu \in \Vcaln}$ is a partition of unity.
 To see this, define~$\phitilde = \sum_{\nu \in \Vcaln} \phitildenu$.
 The restriction of~$\phitilde$ on the skeleton of the mesh is equal to~$1$.
 Besides, the moments against piecewise polynomials up to degree~$\p-2$ are equal to the moments of the constant function~$1$.
-The unisolvency of the degrees of freedom of the primal virtual element space entails the assertion; see Section~\ref{section:VEM:primal}.
+The unisolvence of the degrees of freedom of the primal virtual element space entails the assertion; see Section~\ref{section:VEM:primal}.

-Such construction differs from the others in the VEM literature; see, e.g., \cite{Helmholtz-VEM, XVEM_2019}.
-In these references, the partition of unity is defined on the skeleton of the mesh exactly as above.
-In the interior, each function is lifted to a harmonic function.
-The downside of this approach is that the internal moments are not known, although they are necessary for the computation of the various polynomial projectors.
+Such a construction differs from the others in the VEM literature; see, e.g., \cite{Helmholtz-VEM, XVEM_2019}.
+In these references, the partition of unity functions are defined via a harmonic lifting in each element, which implies that the internal moments are not known, although they are later necessary for the computation of the various polynomial projectors.

-\paragraph*{Local flux reconstruction for interior patches.} Now, we are in the position of defining the local VEM in mixed form.
+\paragraph*{Local flux reconstruction for interior patches.} We are in the position of defining the local VEM in mixed form.
 For all~$\nu \in \NunI$, set

 and consider the problem

 \begin{remark} The second equation in~\eqref{local:mixed} represents the condition on equilibration of fluxes.
 This will become apparent in the sense of Lemma~\ref{lemma:p-version:div-property} below.
 On the other hand, the first equation in~\eqref{local:mixed} is the residual equation.
 Roughly speaking, it is related to the fact that